Aravind-Jalda/interview-prep/Jenkins/jenkins-q&a.md

 ---

 ## 1. What is Jenkins?
-Jenkins is an open-source automation tool used for CI/CD (Continuous Integration and Continuous Deployment)...
+Jenkins is an open-source automation tool used for CI/CD (Continuous Integration and Continuous Deployment).
 It helps automate building, testing, and deploying applications.

 ---